bshaw89/quiet-realm/A Ruleset for Building Musical Worlds.md

 A person who enters the sound world through listening.

 ### Visit
 A visit is a period of time in which the traveler enters, explores, and exits the sound world.
-In other words, a single listening of a sound world.
+In other words, a single listen of a sound world.
 ## Direction of Time
 By default, a sound world is explored by the traveler in a linear direction, entering the sound world each visit from the same point and leaving through the same exit, passing by all the areas of the world in an order that never changes.